Investing Through Your 401(k)

 A 401(k) retirement plan is an employment, tax-advantaged, benefits program.
 The plan carries a defined contribution from both the employer and the employee.
 It is not an investment.
 It is a type of account that has special benefits that allow you to build wealth by investing in employer-determined plan assets such as mutual funds, stocks, index funds, and real estate investment trusts.

 If you work for a government agency or non-profit, you will not be eligible for a 401(k) account.
 Instead, you might have something known as a 403(b) plan.

 One of the newest versions of these retirement plans is the Roth 401(k).
 This special type of 401(k) has many of the same benefits of a Roth IRA.
 You contribute money to the plan and don't get to write the contribution off of your taxes.
 Roth plans are funded with after-tax dollars—taxes were deducted from your paycheck before the contribution was taken.
 You'll never pay a penny in income tax or capital gains tax on the money—even if it grows to tens of millions of dollars—by the time you retire.

 The Small Business 401(k)

 For small business owners or those who work for themselves, a great choice might be a Self Employed 401(k)—also known as a solo 401(k).
-These are a relatively new type of retirement account, it has many features that may make it more attractive to small business owners than the more popular Simplified Employee Pension Individual Retirement Arrangement (SEP-IRA).
+These are a relatively new type of retirement account, it has many features that may make it more attractive to small business owners than the more popular Simplified Employee Pension Individual Retirement Account (SEP-IRA).

 When you choose the investments through a 401(k) account, there are several risks you want to try and reduce.
 These include:

 - Investing in Your Employer's Stock: How do you know if your employer is a McDonald's or a Wal-Mart and not an Enron or a Worldcom?
 The first two made their employees extremely wealthy, whereas the last two experienced total and complete wipeouts.

 - The risk of putting too much money into your 401(k) account at any one time.
 It can be reduced by a practice known as dollar-cost averaging.